 In fact, when I found out via ultrasound that I was having a daughter, I remember saying, “She is going to be my best friend!”
 I know that being a mom is very different than being a friend.
 Still, I very much enjoy my daughter’s companionship.
 She is so silly and fun to be around.
 Whenever we go out together, we always find a way to have an adventure.

 Our family has grown, and now we have our two guys.
 Our family spends a lot of time together, and I’m grateful for that, but I want to make sure Ayva and I stay connected in our own special way.

 I’ve been volunteering a lot with her extracurricular activities.
 As the coach of her volleyball team, and the co-leader of her Girl Scouts troop, we relish those opportunities to do things without the boys around.

 I’m taking advantage of our time together now

-I’m not looking forward to sharing my baby girl, but she has the right to grow up and spend time with her friends.
+I’m not looking forward to sharing my baby girl.
+She has the right to grow up and spend time with her friends, though.
 I can’t help but remember how I was when I was Ayva’s age and a little older.
 I never wanted to be with my family.
 My friends and I were always together.

-Sometimes we listen to podcasts in the car when we’re on our commute, but for the last few months, we’ve been listening to audiobooks.
+Sometimes we listen to podcasts in the car when we’re on our commute.
+For the last few months, we’ve been listening to audiobooks.

 Audiobooks are great because not only does it keep us entertained, but it also gives us ideas of things to talk about.
-Each chapter is a chance to discuss what happened, and depending on the book, it’s an introduction to different social and emotional themes that I can go deeper into with her.
+Each chapter is a chance to discuss what happened.
+Depending on the book, it’s an introduction to different social and emotional themes that I can go deeper into with her.